hypsen-org/hypsen-org.github.io/content/writing.en.md

 Having been unable to test the Kobo Elipsa 2E nor the Onyx Boox Tab Ultra C, I am unfortunately unable to comment on their respective advantages and disadvantages, beyond what I have read on the internet.

+_Update (2024.07.30)_: I could finally test a Kobo Elipsa 2E.
+While ebooks can be read in dark mode, personal notes can only be displayed in light mode.

 ## Back
 [Click here to go back to the low vision home page](..).